 Welcome to my music website

-Through immersive and thematic experimental soundscapes, Music, Dance, Film and Visual Arts, introduce personal moral questions.
+Music, Dance, Film and Visual Arts explore a myriad of moral questions.

-On 12th July, 2025, the Moral Questions I experience was performed in Wembley (Fresh Arts Centre).
+On 12th July, 2025, the Moral Questions I experience was premiered in North London.
 Filmed by Qaiser Azim and edited by Sebastian.
-The highly charged and emotional performance will be made available to stream in the fall.
+This emotionally charged LIVE performance featured Dance, Film, Spoken word, Live & pre-recorded Music will be available.
+A limited edition of Sebastian's M.Q.s Music CD, mastered at Real World studios, will be available with booklet in the fall of 2026.

-As an artist, musician and teacher, my creative energies come from many different sources and individuals.
-Like the musicians I admire, I share an eclectic appreciation of working across musical genres and cultural styles.
-The compositions in 'Moral Questions I' explores themes of Life and Morality.
-This website offers an insight into my compositions, and approaches to working within subjects, artists that move me.
-At times, my music references will be much more obvious than others e.g. Jazz, Avant Garde, Classical, Ambient New Age and Contemporary World Music.
+As an Artist, Musician and Teacher of over 35yrs, my creative energies come from many different sources and individuals.
+Like the many musicians I admire, I share an eclectic appreciation of working across musical genres and cultural styles.
+The compositions in 'Moral Questions I' explore themes of Life & Morality.
+This website offers an insight into my compositions, and approaches to working within themes, artists that move me.
+At times, the music references will be more obvious than others e.g. Jazz, Avant Garde, Classical, Ambient New Age and Contemporary World Music.

 I see no barriers to whom or what music I take inspiration from.